Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/08_Data-Management-Plans.md

 ### Learning Activities

-- **Lecture** (60 mins): Lecture or slide presentation on domain specific data management plans (DMPs) and cross-disciplinary interoperability.
+- **Lecture** (60&nbsp;mins): Lecture or slide presentation on domain specific data management plans (DMPs) and cross-disciplinary interoperability.
 Illustration of the creation of data management planning templates using a tool available at your institution.
-Resources 3 and 4 provide ideas on content for such a lecture (which can be supplemented with the instructor's domain-specific expertise).
+Resources&nbsp;3 and 4 provide ideas on content for such a lecture (which can be supplemented with the instructor's domain-specific expertise).
-- **Think-Pair-Share Activity** (60 mins): Interview scenarios between groups of learners, in which they practice asking about the needs of a project.
-Resource 5 has more detail on how to structure such an activity, and the Instructor Notes have more guidance on the kinds of questions that could be included in the interview.
+- **Think-Pair-Share Activity** (60&nbsp;mins): Interview scenarios between groups of learners, in which they practice asking about the needs of a project.
+Resource&nbsp;5 has more detail on how to structure such an activity, and the Instructor Notes have more guidance on the kinds of questions that could be included in the interview.

 ### Materials to Prepare